Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Methodology and Modeling

 The Kelvin--Helmholtz instability is analyzed in a similar manner as the tearing mode.
-Here we determine the positions of the velocity shear using the algorithm describe in this section.
-Once the shear region is detected, its thickness $\delta$ and longitudinal dimension $l$ are estimated.
-These two parameters allow up to estimate the permitted range of perturbation wave numbers.
-In order to determine the growth rate of the Kelvin--Helmholtz instability in each detected region, we calculate the shear velocity $\Delta U = v_s(s_0 +\delta) - v_s(s_0-\delta) $ from the interpolated transverse component of velocity, where $s_0$ and $\delta$ are obtained from the fitting of the function $f(s)$ (see step 5 in \S\ref{ssec:shear_detection}).
-Similarly to tearing mode, we estimate the mean Alfvén speed $v_A$ across the shear region.
-In this way we build a vector of samples for the shear width $\delta$, the shear velocity $\Delta U$, and the Alfvén speed $v_A$, necessary to verify the stability conditions and estimate the growth rate from Eq.~\ref{eq:kh_grate} which statistics we analyze in the next section.
+Here, we determine the positions of the velocity shear using the algorithm described in \S\ref{ssec:shear_detection}.
+Once a shear region is detected, its thickness $\delta$ and longitudinal dimension $l$ are estimated.
+These two parameters allow us to estimate the permitted range of the wavenumbers of perturbation, $k_{l} \lesssim k \lesssim k_{h}$, where $k_{l}$ and $k_{h}$ are calculate in the same way as in the tearing instability, i.e., $k_{l} = 2 \pi / l$, and $k_{h} = 2 \pi / h$, however, $l$ refers here to the longitudinal dimension of the velocity shear region.
+From \ref{eq:kh-condition} we see that the stability condition depends on the relative angle between the direction of perturbation propagation $\hat{k} = \vec{k} / k$, the direction of local magnetic field $\hat{B}_0 = \vec{B}_0 / B_0$, both with respect to the direction of shear $\hat{U} = \vec{U} / U$.
+Discussing the distribution of $U$ in \S\ref{sec:results:kh} we consider two cases, $\vec{k} \parallel \vec{B} \parallel \vec{U}$ and $\vec{k} \parallel \vec{B} \perp \vec{U}$.
+However, in the derivation of maximum growth rates described below we always assume the case of three vectors parallel to each other.